 The corrosion behavior of steel samples (probes) was studied in two different conditions.
-Two probes were placed in an environment that contained 200 ppm chloride solution + 10% corrosion inhibitor.
-Two additional steel probes were placed in a different environment that included 200 ppm chloride solution (no inhibitor) and a nitrogen blanketing system at 10 psi applied pressure.
+Two probes were placed inan environment that contained 200 ppm chloride solution + 10% corrosion inhibitor.
+Two additional steel probes were placed in a different environmentthat included 200 ppm chloride solution (no inhibitor)and a nitrogen blanketing system at 10 psi applied pressure.
 In each case, one probe was immersed in solution and the other was suspended above the solution.
-The corrosion rate of the steel samples was monitored for more than five months (~4,000 hours) using linear polarization resistance (LPR) and electrical resistance (ER) probe techniques.
+The corrosion rateof the steel samples was monitored for more than five months (~4,000 hours) using linear polarization resistance (LPR) and electrical resistance (ER) probe techniques.

-The corrosion data have demonstrated that vapor phase corrosion inhibitors have superior advantages over nitrogen blanketing system in the presence of excessive salt and moisture.
+The corrosion data have demonstrated that vapor phase corrosion inhibitors have superior advantages over anitrogen blanketing system in the presence of excessive salt and moisture.
 On average, the LPR corrosion rate measured less than 0.06 mpy for samples immersed in and exposed to the VpCI solution with no signs of corrosion.
 The immersed and nitrogen blanketed samples, in contrast, showed a corrosion rate of 1.78 mpy and were covered with a thick red rust.
 The ER probes showed a corrosion rate of 0.18 mpy for the VpCI treated samples, while the nitrogen blanketed samples showed a 2.12 mpy corrosion rate and the probes were heavily corroded.
-It is interesting to report that when VpCI was injected into the nitrogen blanketed corrosion rate of the corroded steel probes dropped to less than 0.26 mpy in less than 20 hours, and eventually to less than 0.04 mpy after 72 hours.
+It is interesting to report that when VpCI was injected into the nitrogen blanketed corrosion rate of the corroded steel probes dropped to less than 0.26 mpy in less than 20 hours.
 This shows a significant reduction in the corrosion rate by more than eight times.

 Despite the fact that nitrogen blanket protection system in theory can suppress the cathodic reaction and lower the corrosion rate, in reality the amount of moisture and oxygen that is required to initiate the corrosion reaction for steel is extremely low.
-Therefore, the nitrogen blanket system can reduce the moisture level, but it won't be enough to prevent corrosion and the steel sample will corrode eventually.
+A nitrogen blanket system can reduce the moisture level, but it won't be enough to prevent corrosion and the steel sample will corrode eventually.
 The advantage of the VpCI inhibitor is the creation of a strong physisorption to the steel surface that minimizes any surface contact with corrosive species.
 This surface interaction would result in excellent long term corrosion protection.
 Therefore, vapor phase corrosion inhibitors have superior advantages over the nitrogen blanketing system in the presence of excessive salt, oxygen and moisture.